Aryankpoor/gpt-blogger/README.md

 # Css-Web-Resources

-- [ ] Is this compatible with IE?
-###  his template repository contains open-source css resources gathered from a variety of sources.
-I am trying to find all the css effects in a site online.
-I also try viewing a paticular site and try that effect.
+###  This template repository contains open-source css resources

 ### This is kind of a copy-paste effect.
 You can just copy the teamplates and apply them in your project or site.
 They are open-source.Contribute to my repository if you have any effects I still have not put.